celador/ForceCode/README.md

 Win/Linux: ctrl + shift + s
 To automatically compile/save your changes to Salesforce when the file is saved locally, you can set the `autoCompile` setting to `true`.
 Otherwise, you will need to use the keyboard shortcut or menu option to save/compile your file.
+The `pollTimeout` setting is used to determine how long you should wait for the retrieve command to complete.
+This should usually take less than a minute, but can take longer with large packages.

 #### Get errors as you type